Islandora/islandora_mirador/README.md

 The configuration page is located at /admin/config/media/mirador.

+YOu can select if the library is deployed locally or set the remote library's location.

+You can also enable particular plugins.
+You need to know if the plugins are included in the particular build of Mirador Integration.

 You can set the URL pattern to retrieve the IIIF manifest for a piece of content.

 ## Documentation